Share

 Provide a Personality Assessment

-The best way to identify people’s specific traits is through a personality assessment.
-At HRDQ, we offer a complete library of online assessments that are professionally designed to accurately gauge individual soft skills.
-You’ll be able to view participant results instantly so you can determine which applicants or current team members have the qualities you desire.
+The best way to identify people's specific traits is through a personality assessment.
+At HRDQ, we offer a complete library of online assessments that are professionally designed to gauge individual soft skills accurately.
+You'll be able to view participant results instantly to determine which applicants or current team members have the qualities you desire.

 Create a Short Screening Prompt